-Table 1: Comparison of the PDP Bill 2019, proposed framework for non-personal data, and framework required for judicial data Personal Data Protection Bill, 2019 Report of Committee on Non- Framework required for Judicial Personal Data Data Purpose The Bill is supposed to protect individual privacy in relation to personal data in general and establish a Data Protection Authority.
+PERSONAL DATA PROTECTION BILL, 2019 REPORT OF COMMITTEE ON NON-PERSONAL DATA FRAMEWORK REQUIRED FOR JUDICIAL DATA PURPOSE The Bill is supposed to protect individual privacy in relation to personal data in general and establish a Data Protection Authority.
 Since much of it cannot be applied to the judicial context, Clause 36(c) specifically exempts courts and tribunals in India from significant parts of the Bill if they process data in the exercise of any judicial function, including the rights of people whom the data pertains to, and most obligations of data fiduciaries.
 Given the advancement of algorithms and computing, this means that data principals are exposed to considerable harm without precise and nuanced privacy regulations.
 The only option to protect them would be to prevent online access to judicial records, which would reduce judicial transparency considerably.
-The objectives of the report are to formulate recommendations for the creation of economic value from data, to facilitate a data- sharing framework to make it available, and to address privacy concerns from the processing of non-personal data, including the concept of collective privacy.
+The objectives of the report are to formulate recommendations for the creation of economic value from data, to facilitate a data-sharing framework to make it available, and to address privacy concerns from the processing of non-personal data, including the concept of collective privacy.
 The emerging 'legal tech' industry can derive economic value from such openly available judicial data, including judicial NPD.
 However, not regulating such commercial use can result in negative consequences.
-Judicial data regulations should aim to ensure public transparency of judicial records while appropriately addressing privacy concerns.
-This should ultimately enable the development of tools for improving access to justice and facilitate the administration of justice.
-Categories The categories (personal data, sensitive NPD is defined, by exclusion, as Regulations for judicial data of data personal data, and critical personal data) are not directly connected to kinds all data other than personal data as defined in the PDP Bill.
-It should be aimed at all categories of data held by the judiciary. and levels of harm, making balancing originates either as anonymised While broad categories such as
+CATEGORIES OF DATA The categories (personal data, sensitive personal data, and critical personal data) are not directly connected to kinds and levels of harm, making balancing tests between privacy and open courts more difficult.
+For example, categories of information such as biometric data are more harmful than knowledge of a person's name because they enable serious harms such as fraud and identity theft, which the latter does not.
+These categories are also too coarse to help determine whether specific documents, data fields, and records should be made accessible to the public or to applicants who seek to use NPD is defined, by exclusion, as all data other than personal data as defined in the PDP Bill.
+It originates either as anonymised personal data or as data that could never be traced to a specific individual.
+The report defines 'High Value Datasets' intended to be made available for public benefit.
+This does not help mediate between transparency and privacy.
+As with PDP Bill, the categories are not directly linked with harm, making them inappropriate for use in the judicial context.
+At present, records that would be classified as judicial NPD are available from multiple publicly accessible sources such as statistics published on court websites, e-courts Regulations for judicial data should be aimed at all categories of data held by the judiciary.
+While broad categories such as those in the PDP Bill are useful, they could be made more so by connecting them to types and levels of harm.
+Other bases of categorisation could be: the type and subject matter of a case, the public interest in the disclosure of a given piece of information from the case, the quantity and granularity in which data is supplied to any applicant with a public or private interest in the information, and the relationship of any applicant to the case, if they are applying in their own private interest.